July 2026 El Nino Spikes SSTs Warming

 The Current Context

-The chart below shows SST monthly anomalies as reported in OISST2.1 starting in 2015 through October 2025.
-A global cooling pattern is seen clearly in the Tropics since its peak in 2016, joined by NH and SH cycling downward since 2016, followed by rising temperatures in 2023 and 2024 and cooling in 2025.
+The chart below shows SST monthly anomalies as reported in HadSST 4.2 starting in 2015 through July 2026.
+A global cooling pattern is seen clearly in the Tropics since its peak in 2016, joined by NH and SH cycling downward since 2016, followed by rising temperatures in 2023 and 2024 and cooling in 2025, now with a steady mild rising in 2026 pausing in May, resuming in June and extending in July.

 Note that in 2015-2016 the Tropics and SH peaked in between two summer NH spikes.
 That pattern repeated in 2019-2020 with a lesser Tropics peak and SH bump, but with higher NH spikes.
 By end of 2020, cooler SSTs in all regions took the Global anomaly well below the mean for this period.
 A small warming was driven by NH summer peaks in 2021-22, but offset by cooling in SH and the tropics, By January 2023 the global anomaly was again below the mean.